Mobster linked to infamous Gardner Museum heist dies and takes secrets to the grave

 Robert Gentile: Mobster linked to infamous Gardner Museum heist dies and takes secrets to the grave

-The mobster accused of the largest art heist in US history has passed away from a stroke aged 85.
+The mobster accused of the largest art heist in US history has died from a stroke aged 85.

 The FBI suspected that Robert Gentile knew where valuable paintings from the Isabella Stewart Gardner Museum robbery of 1990 were, but now Gentile’s alleged secrets will never be told.